All Episodes

 Great to have you here, my friends.

-Open Line Friday is when the callers have much more latitude and power.
+Open Line Friday is when the callers have much more latitude and power, actually, in choosing that which is discussed on the program.

-Telephone numbers 800-282-2882, the email address L Rushbow in EIBNet.com.
+Telephone numbers 800-282-2882, the email address LRushbo in EIBnet.com.

-I just don't think it's gonna matter.
+I just don't think it's going to matter.

-Uh he was sending the uh the message.
+He was sending the message.

 Look, I don't care about what you think.

-I don't even really need or want to be here outside of being polite and requesting your in or accepting your invitation, but screw you was basically what it was.
+I don't even really need or want to be here outside of being polite and requesting your or accepting your invitation.

-This uh segment was about the missing emails, the lost emails, the recycled server, the crashed hard drive.
+This segment was about the missing emails, the lost emails, the recycled server, the crashed hard drive.

 And Paul Ryan was incredulous at some of the answers.